infinitered/cr-2024-intermediate-workshop-lessons/02-inputs.md

 Since we added the `KeyboardToolbar` outside of the `Screen` component, we need to also offset that height as the `KeyboardAwareScrollView`

 - Try inspecting the toolbar and checking the height!
-- You'll find that the toolbar has a height of 42px on both iOS and android so lets add that to our existing `bottomOffset` prop on our profile screen.
+- You'll find that the toolbar has a height of 42px on both iOS and android so let's add that to our existing `bottomOffset` prop on our profile screen.

 ```tsx
 <Screen